Café Crab Cakes with Watercress and Blood Oranges

 Whisk 1 tablespoon of the reserved blood orange juice, the olive oil, salt and pepper together in a small bowl to make vinaigrette.

-To serve, place a crab cake on each of 6 salad plates.
+Place a crab cake on each of 6 salad plates.
 Dress the watercress and orange segments with the vinaigrette and place a small handful along side each crab cake.
 Drizzle 1/8 teaspoon of the balsamic vinegar and 1/4 teaspoon of the chive oil around each serving.
 Serve immediately.

 Serves 6 as a first course.